yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/01-basic/README.md

 github/yhakbar/terragrunt-3313-stacks-walkthrough//walkthrough/04-stacks/units/mother?ref=v0.0.2
 ```

-This is useful if the change you are propagating is not how resources are provisioned in the cloud, but how inputs, integrations and outputs are leveraged by a Terragrunt Unit.
+This is useful if the change you are propagating is not how resources are provisioned in the cloud, etc, but how inputs, integrations and outputs are leveraged by a Terragrunt Unit.

 Let's explore some aspects of how the [chick](../units/chick/terragrunt.hcl) Unit is defined: